UndergroundLabs/CasperJS-Mac-Install/README.md

     /usr/local/lib/node_modules/casperjs/bin/bootstrap.js:91 in __die

 To fix, you need to modify the `bootstrap.js` file.
 Open the boostrap file in your favorite text editor.
+The location of the bootstrap file is:

+    /usr/local/lib/node_modules/casperjs/bin/bootstrap.js:91 in __die

-Under the following line:
+Find the following line:

     /*jshint maxstatements:34, maxcomplexity:10*/

-Paste:
+Underneath it paste the following code:

     var system = require('system');
     var argsdeprecated = system.args;
     argsdeprecated.shift();
     phantom.args = argsdeprecated;

-Next, find the following code:
+Next, find the following code in the same file:

     (function(version) {
         // required version check